 - 7. Meanwhile, the Windows Security Alert dialog box may pop up.
-When you see it, please click [Unblock] to unblock it from firewall. - 8.
-Afterwards, Internet Explorer may pop up a Security Warning dialog box asking "Do you want to run this ActiveX control."
-Please hit [Run] twice to run both the "Compro NVR LiveView ActiveX" and "Compro
+Please click [Unblock] to unblock it from firewall. - 8.
+Afterwards, Internet Explorer may pop up a Security Warning dialog box asking "Do you want to run this

-NVR Playback ActiveX."
+ActiveX control."
+Please hit [Run] twice to run both the "Compro NVR LiveView ActiveX" and "Compro NVR Remote Playback ActiveX."